Why Use Kratom Tea? What Are The Benefits?

 Kratom can also be consumed in capsules.
 As with anything, there are some drawbacks to this method as well.

-Capsules take a little bit longer to digest since your body first has to break down the gel cap before it can get to work on the kratom.
+Capsules take a bit longer to digest since your body first has to break down the gel cap before it can work on the kratom.
 It also takes an additional amount of time to prepare the capsules beforehand.
 If you’re buying capsules premade, oftentimes, you’ll have to pay extra.

 The cost per gram of kratom is going to be higher in the form of a capsule than it is if you prepare a tea from the dried powder.